metanorma/firelight/README.rst

   - ``resourceContentProseMirrorOptions``: currently only used to supply ProseMirror node views.
-Generally speaking, optional, and node views should not be relied on for actual content presentation.
+Generally speaking, optional, and node views should not be relied on for basic content presentation.

   - ``describe()``: describes a resource (whether a page or its subresource), providing a plain-text label and language code.